DimKouts84/get_me_a_PS5_in_Cyprus/README.md

 This script checks the biggest retail shops in Cyprus and checks if there is a "Playstation 5 Digital Edition" available for purchase.
 If a PS5 is found available, it sends an email (using gmail) with the store name and url to buy it.
+The script is scheduled to run every hour and log the results.